GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance-insights/index.md

 authors:
   - jecelynyeen
 date: 2022-03-29
-description: "Get actionable, use-case based insights on your website's performance with the Performance insights panel."
+description: "Get actionable insights on your website's performance with the Performance insights panel."
 tags:
   - performance
 ---

-Use the **Performance insights** panel to get actionable, use-case based insights on your website's performance.
+Use the **Performance insights** panel to get actionable and use-case-driven insights on your website's performance.

 {% Aside %}
 This is a preview feature in Chrome 102.
 Our team is actively working on this feature and we are looking for your [feedback](https://goo.gle/perf-insights-feedback) for further enhancements.